Childhood cancer: Family Therapy

+Cognitive Behavioral Therapy

+The diagnosis, treatment, and survivorship process for children with cancer is extremely distressing for both the patient and family.
+Psychosocial care provides support, care, and skills for patients to address distress and psychological illness.
+Cognitive-Behavioral Therapy (CBT) can have a significant positive impact on patients and families.
+Cognitive-Behavioral Therapy includes aspects of cognitive therapy, challenging maladaptive assumptions, and relaxation training.
+CBT for childhood cancer patients can reduce anxiety, depression, pain, and behavioral distress.
+Over time, CBT has proven to reduce stress and levels, while increasing self-efficacy.

+Palliative Care

+Aspects such as pain, fatigue, nausea and vomiting, and anxiety were improved in children with the use of specialty palliative care.
+Children's overall quality of life improved, with some experiencing fun events towards the end of life.
+Families gained positive satisfaction from these programs.

 Prognosis

-With the advancement of new treatments for childhood cancer, 85% of individuals who had childhood cancer now survive 5 years or more.
-This is an increase from the mid-1970s where only 58% of children with childhood cancer survived 5 years or more.
-However, this survival rate is dependent on many factors such as the type of cancer, age of onset, location of the cancer, cancer stage, and if there is any genetic component to the cancer.
+With the advancement of new treatments for childhood cancer, 85% of individuals who had childhood cancer now survive five years or more.
+This is an increase from the mid-1970s when only 58% of children with childhood cancer survived five years or more.
+However, this survival rate is dependent on many factors such as the type of cancer, age of onset, location of the cancer, cancer stage, and if there is any genetic component to cancer.
 Survival rate is also impacted by socioeconomic status and access to resources during treatment.

 Since adult survivors of childhood cancer are living longer, these individuals may experience long-term complications that are associated with their cancer treatment.
 This can include problems with organ function, growth and development, neurocognitive function and academic achievement, and risk for additional cancers.

 Premature heart disease is one example of a major long-term consequence seen in adult survivors of childhood cancer.
-These individuals are eight times more likely to die of heart disease than other people, and more than half of the children treated for cancer develop some type of cardiac abnormality, although this may be asymptomatic or too mild to qualify for a clinical diagnosis of heart disease.
+These individuals are eight times more likely to die of heart disease than other people, and up to one quarter of the children treated for cancer develop some type of cardiac abnormality, mainly left ventricular systolic dysfunction although this may be asymptomatic or too mild to qualify for a clinical diagnosis of heart disease.
+Survivors of childhood cancer, previously treated with anthracycline chemotherapy (including mitoxantrone) or radiotherapy in which the heart was exposed, are at increased risk of cardiomyopathy.